Are you sitting on a pile of debt and looking for the fastest way to pay it off?

 And do this relentlessly until you pay off all debts.

-Yes, throw all spare money into paying down debt and be reckless, but make sure you take care of your needs first.
+Yes, throw all spare money into paying down debt, but make sure you take care of your needs first.

 Planning to eat ramen every day until you pay off debt, for example, will backfire your debt pay off plan.

-Not only will it make you unhealthy and miserable, you’ll most likely give up.
+Not only will it make you unhealthy and miserable, but you’ll also most likely give up.

 Debt paying off journey is an opportunity to detox ourselves from spending.